docupike/docs/docs/en/admin/custom-categories.md

 ## Deleting a custom category

 Custom categories can be deleted when they have no values stored.
-See [Manage classes and collections](class-collection-management.md) for the bulk-delete behaviour and warnings.
+See [Manage classes and collections](class-collection-management.md) for the bulk-delete behavior and warnings.

 ## Further readings